frankshearar/stringer/VPS.md

 Create your stringer user
 =========================

-We will run stringer as it's own user for security, also we will be installing a specific version of ruby to stringer user's home directory, this saves us worrying whether the version of ruby and some dependencies provided by your distro are compatible with Stringer.
+We will run stringer as its own user for security.
+We will also be installing a specific version of ruby to the stringer user's home directory.
+This saves us worrying whether the version of ruby and some dependencies provided by your distro are compatible with Stringer.

     adduser stringer --shell /bin/bash
     su stringer